 The post Graduate (M.A.) course is a full time course of the duration of two years.
 It is divided into two parts i.e. M.A.
 Part I (Consisting of two semesters-Semesters I and II) and M.A.
 Part II (Consisting of two semesters III and IV).
-Eligibility for the admission to this course is basically graduation in Philosophy but graduates from other faculties are also eligible provided they fulfill some additional requirements.
-The course is conducted in the form of lectures, seminars and tutorial.
-The teaching of semester I and II will be sequential and also that of semesters III and IV.
-The eligible students seeking admission for M.A.
-(Philosophy) through post-graduate center will be initially admitted for either M.A.
-Part I or M.A.
-Part II depending upon the teaching provision available in the center.
-The teaching provision for the remaining part will be made by the center in the next academic year.
-Syllabus for each paper will be discussed in 40 to 50 clock hours (approximately) during each semester.
+Eligibility for the admission to this course is basically graduation in Philosophy but graduates from other faculties are also eligible provided they possess genuine interest and aptitude for studying philosophy at post-graduate level.
+The course is conducted in the form of lectures, seminars and tutorials.
+The teaching of semesters I to IV will be sequential.
+Syllabus for each paper will be discussed in 40 clock hours (approximately) during each semester.